-The government also has three programs that provide dental care to specific individuals.
+The government has three financial assistance programs that provide dental care to specific individuals.
 You may qualify for one or more of the following programs, depending on your age and income:

 If you have been diagnosed with a dental condition or disease that is expensive to treat, you may be eligible to participate in a free clinical trial.
 Although, not everyone can participate in these trials.
-Eligibility depends on your age, health history, and the condition you have.
+Eligibility depends on your age and your general and oral health history.

 Even though clinical trials are free, they are risky.
 This is because many of the medications and techniques used during the trials aren’t FDA approved, so you are more likely to develop side effects.

 These effects can range from mild to severe.
 Therefore, they will inform you about the potential complications before beginning the trial.